Status of Coronavirus (COVID-19) in Nepal

 Coronavirus and Visit Nepal Year 2020

-As mentioned earlier, Nepal is considering to postpone the Visit Nepal Year 2020.
-It is mainly due to decrease in influx of tourists coming from China and India.
+As mentioned earlier, Nepal is considering postponing the Visit Nepal Year 2020.
+It is mainly due to a decrease in the influx of tourists coming from China and India.
 Nepal received 1.19 million tourists among which 254,150 Indian tourists and 169,543 Chinese tourists in the year 2019, according to the immigration office.
 But this year, the inflow is very much reduced as many flights between China and Nepal have been suspended.
-Experts like Deepak Rak Joshi, former chief executive officer at NTB (Nepal Tourism Board) has advised to use this crisis period to support Chinese partners and innovate ideas focusing on post crisis marketing strategies.
-Also this time can be utilized to encourage and promote the domestic tourism.
+Experts like Deepak Rak Joshi, former chief executive officer at NTB (Nepal Tourism Board) has advised using this crisis period to support Chinese partners and innovate ideas focusing on post-crisis marketing strategies.
+Also, this time can be utilized to encourage and promote domestic tourism.

 The latest updates regarding Coronavirus-19 can be checked in the given web link: https://www.worldometers.info/coronavirus/